-Our team have successfully navigated the system for Education Health Care Plans (EHCP) for their children, have appealed decisions, attended SEN tribunal, worked extensively with the Local Authority, social services, including the Family Group Conference service and have knowledge of working with multi-disciplinary teams, including health and social care.
+Our team have successfully navigated the system for Education Health Care Plans (EHCP) for their children, have appealed decisions, attended SEN tribunal, worked extensively with the Local Authority, social services, mental health services and have knowledge of working within large multi-disciplinary teams, including health and social care.

-Sarah and Donna have successfully worked on previous projects together, mainly the Aspire School in Sittingbourne - an ambitious and large-scale four-year plan to develop a special needs school for young people with autism in Swale, Kent.
+Sarah and Donna have successfully worked on previous projects together, mainly the Aspire School in Sittingbourne - an ambitious and large-scale four-year plan to develop a special needs school for young autistic people or those with speech and communication needs in Swale, Kent.
 This involved extensive communication with parents, service providers, the Department for Education, charities, councillors, MPs and project managing a team.
 They also assisted in developing a support group for parent/carers when a need for the service was identified in the local area.

-Donna has a passion for equality, inclusion and diversity.
-She feels that by empowering parents with knowledge, they are better able to make positive decisions for their family.
 She has five children, all with their own needs.
 Her children have attended special, independent and mainstream schools.
-Two are successfully in full time employment, one studies at university and works part time around studies and two are school age.
+Three are successfully in full time employment (two living independently) and two are school age.

 Donna has been to Special Educational Needs Disability tribunal, worked extensively with a variety of schools, social services including safeguarding and attended Care Education Treatment Reviews.
 She has experience of working within large multi-disciplinary meetings and advocating for families.